MARK DUEBNER – A CREATIVE FORCE

 I have been working in the field of graphic design and visual communication since 1982.
 After years of working for and learning from other creative professionals, I started Mark Duebner Design in 1995 where I continue to blend strategic thinking with captivating design.
 I am committed to providing sophisticated solutions to a variety of non-profit and for-profit clients to enhance their success and bring visual originality to their communications.

-A new chapter in my story began in January 2013 when I moved my life and my business from Naperville, Illinois to Palm Springs, California.
+A new chapter in my story began in January 2013 when we moved our lives and my business from Naperville, Illinois to Palm Springs, California.
 The 354 days of sunshine, majestic mountains, endless palm trees and the mid-century modern vibe inspire me every day.

 Since 2016 I have been a mentor for the Digital Arts Technology Academy (DATA) at Cathedral City High School and began mentoring at Indio High School in 2019.
-Since 2017 I have been coaching non-profit organizations in the annual Desert Fast Pitch Competition (3-minute elevator speech) and my organizations have captured the top prize ($20,000) both years.
-My husband and I are members of the LGBT Center's Ocotillo Club and Desert AIDS Project’s Partners for Life.
+Since 2017 I have been coaching non-profit organizations in the annual Desert Fast Pitch Competition (3-minute elevator speech) and my organizations captured the top prize ($20,000) in 2017 and 2018 and most innovative ($10,000) in 2019.
+My husband and I are members of the LGBT Center's Ocotillo Club.

 I have recently rediscovered my love for drawing and making art, primarily the human figure in pencil and colored pencil.